teusink/Home-Security-by-Pi/README.md

    blacklist hci_uart
    ```
    And then run this command to disable the Bluetooth service: `sudo systemctl disable hciuart`
 - Automatically locking is a handy feature to prevent access by means of the GUI when your network is compromised.
-I used xscreensaver for this: xscreensaver: `sudo apt install xscreensaver`
+I used xscreensaver for this: xscreensaver: `sudo apt-get install xscreensaver`
 - Because I live in Europe, I like to use a timeserver that resides in Europe.

    Use the lines below to replace the similar ones in the ntp.conf file: `sudo nano /etc/ntp.conf`